 Escorting your loved one to appointments or social activities can also be part of the care package if this is needed.
 If your relative has pets that they are no longer able to care for, then care at home can extend to helping with this or other tasks.
 This is why we tailor each private care arrangement to the individual, and great care is taken to ensure the right carer is selected.

 Being able to remain in their own home surrounded by their precious possessions is not only the best option for people who have dementia, but can be beneficial for other conditions too.
-Whatever medical condition your loved one has, whether it is multiple sclerosis, heart disease or Parkinson’s disease, they will benefit from a better quality of life with home care support from Elder’s dedicated and professional carers.
+Whatever medical condition your loved one has, whether it is multiple sclerosis, heart problems or Parkinson’s, they will benefit from a better quality of life with home care support from Elder’s dedicated and professional carers.

 Elder’s carers in Cambridge usually work in a rotation with another carer.
 One carer may live with your loved one for two weeks, for example, and then have two weeks off while another takes over.
 This ensures excellent continuity of care, unlike most residential care options where staff turnover can be quite high.
 The carer will need a set amount of break time and sleeping time in each 24-hour period, but this can be flexible and arranged to suit your loved one’s preferred routine.